jrouwe/JoltPhysics/Docs/Architecture.md

 * [ScaledShape](@ref ScaledShape) - This shape can scale a child shape.
 Note that if a shape is rotated first and then scaled, you can introduce shearing which is not supported by the library.
 * [RotatedTranslatedShape](@ref RotatedTranslatedShape) - This shape can rotate and translate a child shape, it can e.g. be used to offset a sphere from the origin.
 * [OffsetCenterOfMassShape](@ref OffsetCenterOfMassShape) - This shape does not change its child shape but it does shift the calculated center of mass for that shape.
 It allows you to e.g. shift the center of mass of a vehicle down to improve its handling.

+### Sub Shape IDs {#sub-shape-ids}

+A [SubShapeID](@ref SubShapeID) is a compact 32-bit identifier that encodes the full path through a shape hierarchy down to a specific leaf element, such as a triangle in a [MeshShape](@ref MeshShape) or a child shape within a [CompoundShape](@ref CompoundShape).

+The bits of a `SubShapeID` are allocated from the least-significant end, one level at a time as the hierarchy is traversed.
+Each level of the hierarchy consumes as many bits as needed to address all of its children.
+For example:

+* `CompoundShape A` has 5 children -> needs 3 bits (`AAA`).
+* Child `CompoundShape B` has 3 children -> needs 2 bits (`BB`).
+* Child `MeshShape C` needs 7 bits to identify a triangle (`CCCCCCC`), exact number of bits needed depends on the structure of the mesh shape.

+The resulting bit pattern for a triangle in `C` is: `CCCCCCC BB AAA` (least-significant bits first).

+A fully empty `SubShapeID` has all bits set to 1 (`0xFFFFFFFF`).
+You can check for this using [SubShapeID::IsEmpty](@ref SubShapeID::IsEmpty).

+Sub shape IDs are provided whenever collision results are returned.
+Given a `SubShapeID` and the root shape, you can query various properties of the leaf, e.g.:

+* [Shape::GetLeafShape](@ref Shape::GetLeafShape) - Traverses the hierarchy and returns the leaf `Shape` pointer, along with any remainder bits in the ID.
+* [Shape::GetMaterial](@ref Shape::GetMaterial) - Returns the [PhysicsMaterial](@ref PhysicsMaterial) assigned to that sub shape.
+* [Shape::GetSubShapeUserData](@ref Shape::GetSubShapeUserData) - Returns the user data value stored on that sub shape, which can be used to identify the shape in application code.

+A `SubShapeID` becomes invalid when the structure of the shape it refers to changes.
+For example, removing a child from a `MutableCompoundShape` will invalidate any previously obtained sub shape IDs for that compound.
+This is particularly relevant when caching sub shape IDs across frames - see the notes in [ContactListener::OnContactPersisted](@ref ContactListener::OnContactPersisted) and [ContactListener::OnContactRemoved](@ref ContactListener::OnContactRemoved).

 ### Dynamic Mesh Shapes {#dynamic-mesh-shapes}